gohugoio/hugo/content/en/getting-started/configuration.md

 {{< /todo >}}

 ## Ignore Content and Data Files when Rendering

+**Note:** This works, but we recommend you use the newer and more powerful [includeFiles and excludeFiles](https://gohugo.io/hugo-modules/configuration/#module-config-mounts) mount options.

 To exclude specific files from the `content` and `data` directories when rendering your site, set `ignoreFiles` to one or more regular expressions to match against the absolute file path.